JPDVM2014/radicale/README.md

 1. Install the Radicale template from Unraid Community Applications.

-2. Make sure to mount an appdata/config directory and a data directory.
+2. Make sure to mount a /config directory and /data directory.

 3. Place the sample config file (https://github.com/JPDVM2014/radicale/blob/main/config) and sample users file (https://github.com/JPDVM2014/radicale/blob/main/users) into the /config directory.
 (NOTE: The file names should be "config" and "users" without the quotation marks.
 No leading period or extension.)